Muhammad V of Morocco

-Early life and education (1909–1927)
+Early life and education

-Sidi Mohammed bin Yusef was born on 10 August 1909 in Fes to Sultan Yusef of Morocco and Lalla Yacout, and was his father's third and youngest son.
+Sidi Muhammad bin Yusef was born on 10 August 1909 in Fes to Sultan Yusef of Morocco and Lalla Yacout, and was his father's third and youngest son.
 In March 1912, the Treaty of Fes was signed, turning Morocco into a French protectorate after a French invasion from the west and the east, resulting in an eventual capture of the capital, Fes.
+Yusef was enthroned as sultan by the French in September 1912.

-Sidi Mohammed began his education in Fes, inside the palace grounds of his home, qasr al-amami (front palace).
+Sidi Muhammad began his education in Fes, inside the palace grounds of his home, qasr al-amami (front palace).
 There he learned to read and write and received his first lessons in the Quran.

-When his father established Rabat as the capital of the kingdom and of the administration, he transferred Sidi Mohammed there, with most of his brothers.
+When his father established Rabat as the capital of the kingdom and of the administration, he transferred Sidi Muhammad there, with most of his brothers.
 There, he continued his studies with private teachers.
 In Rabat, he continued to study Arabic and the Quran until he became a hafiz.
-He also studied French under Mohammed Mammeri, who gave him special attention.
+He also studied French under Muhammad Mammeri, who gave him special attention.
 After he became Sultan, Mammeri remained in his service for a long time as head of protocol.

-Sidi Mohammed then continued his education in a public school in Rabat.
+Sidi Muhammad then continued his education in a public school in Rabat.

-Beginning of his reign (1927–1939)
+Reign

 The young sultan sitting with the former French résident général, Hubert Lyautey, in 1930.

-Mohammed V was one of the sons of Sultan Yusef, who was enthroned by the French in September 1912 and his wife Yaqut.
+Early years

 On 18 November 1927, a "young and timid" 17-year-old Muhammad bin Yusef was enthroned after the death of his father and the departure of Hubert Lyautey.

-He married Hanila bint Mamoun in 1925 and in 1928, he married Abla bint Tahar, the latter gave birth to Hassan II in 1929.
-Finally he married Bahia bint Antar.

-During World War II (1939–1945)

-At the time of Mohammed's enthronement, the French colonial authorities were "pushing for a more assertive 'native policy.'"
+At the time of Muhammad's enthronement, the French colonial authorities were "pushing for a more assertive 'native policy.'"
 On 16 May 1930, Sultan Muhammad V signed the Berber Dahir, which changed the legal system in parts of Morocco where Berber languages were primarily spoken (Bled es-Siba), while the legal system in the rest of the country (Bled al-Makhzen) remained the way it had been before the French invasion.
-Although the sultan was under no duress, he was only 20 years old.
-This dhahir "electrified the nation"; it was sharply criticized by Moroccan nationalists and catalyzed the Moroccan Nationalist Movement.
+Although the sultan was under no duress, he was then only twenty years old.
+This dahir "electrified the nation"; it was sharply criticized by Moroccan nationalists and catalyzed the Moroccan Nationalist Movement.